UmerRehman478/smart-recipe-generator/README.md

 - “Like” recipes you want to keep
 - Enter your health goals (lose / maintain / gain) and view a final list of your favourite recipes

-The frontend is built with **React + TypeScript** and styled using **Tailwind-style utility classes** (via standard CSS classes in JSX).
-It talks to a separate backend API for ingredient recognition and recipe recommendations.

 ---

 ## Getting Started